alixdecr/PRAB/apis/github/README.md

 | PATCH | 56 | 6% |
 | DELETE | 154 | 16% |
 | TOTAL | 965 | 100% |

+### Other Information

+- Number of Unique Routes: 638

+- Number of Unique Query Parameters: 76